Why Elms Village is the best place to live in Belfast (from someone who left)

 3rd Year Dentistry | Buckinghamshire, England

 I grew up on a farm in England with my ten brothers and sisters and thousands and thousands of pigs.
 I like to think that my time at QUB has refined me.
-After always feeling inspired by my Northern Irish heritage, I came to Queen’s back in 2011 to study Biomedical Science and am now half way through my second degree in Dentistry.
+After always feeling inspired by my Northern Irish heritage, I came to Queen’s study Biomedical Science and am now half way through my second degree in Dentistry.